GMOD/jbrowse-components/packages/jbrowse-cli/README.md

       An alias for the assembly name (e.g. "hg38" if the name of the assembly is "GRCh38");
       can be specified multiple times

-  -c, --configLocation=configLocation
-      Write to a certain config.json file.
-Defaults to out/config.json if not specified

   -f, --force
       Equivalent to `--skipCheck --overwrite`